Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 Sharing information with external organisations

 When sharing personal data with external organisations, KCSN must seek assurance that these organisations have appropriate processes for receiving personal data.
-KCSN must be assured that these organisations will comply with the requirements of this policy, and meet legislative and related guidance requirements relating to the Data Protection Act and the Common Law Duty of Confidentiality.
+KCSN must be assured that these organisations will comply with the requirements of this policy, and meet legislative and related guidance requirements relating to the EU General Data Protection regulation 2018 and the Common Law Duty of Confidentiality.

 Consultants, contractors, volunteers and trustees sharing personal data with other organisations should be aware of the agreements between KCSN and the organisation concerned.